franapoli/signed-ks-test/README.md

 ks.test.2 can be used for rank-based GSEA.
 Suppose you have a gene expression profiles P including 22000 genes sorted from the most upregulated to the most downregulated.
-Suppose you also have a gene set S containing 5 genes, and such genes are ranked 1000th, 21000th, 21100th, 21200th and 22000th in P. The following code compute the GSEA of S against the profile P.
+Suppose you also have a gene set S containing 5 genes, and such genes are ranked 1000th, 21500th, 21800th, 21900th and 22000th in P. The following code computes the GSEA of S against the profile P.

 ```